Trauma Counseling and Road Crashes

 - plan, prepare and practice emergency response in advance

-- pre-arrange notification of families in the event of disaster
+- pre-arrange notification of families in the event of a disaster

 - provide for the physical needs of all survivors